-However, it is also important to note that the statute of limitations start when the defamatory content is published – not the date of when you discover it.
-Therefore, if you discover the defamatory content two years after it was published, and the state you live in statute of limitations is two years, you cannot file a defamation claim.
+However, it is also important to note that the statute of limitations start, regardless of the state, when the defamatory content is published – not the date of when you discover it.
+Therefore, if you discover the defamatory content two years after it was published, and the state you live in statute of limitations is two years, you cannot file for a defamation lawsuit.

 If you’re interested in learning more about defamation law, like what are the 5 elements of defamation, click here.

 If you’re in need of an experienced Internet defamation lawyer, get in touch with an RM Warner Law attorney by filling out our contact form today.

 - Process of Suing a Former Employee for Defamation

 - Can an Employer Sue an Employee for Defamation of Character?

 - The Right Steps for Removing Defamatory Content from Google